How to Pitch Your 3D Printed Products to the Press

 The task of pitching media can seem ominous at first.
-Today, I want to ease your fears and give you the tools to feel confident getting the press exposure you and your shop deserve.
+With this tutorial, we want to ease your fears and give you the tools to feel confident getting the press exposure you and your shop deserve.
 Here are six tips for product pitching success:

 Do Your Homework

 The more you know about a reporter and their beats (what they cover) the better off you are.
 Knowing what is timely and topical to them shows that you value their reporting and deserve their attention.
-I typically start by doing a Google news search for whatever I'm pitching to get a feel of what existing conversations are happening.
-I then figure out the key voices in that conversation and they become the top of my pitch list.
+And don't just focus on reporters at high-profile newspapers and magazines.
+These days there are so many bloggers and social media influencers that have engaged followers who might love your product.
+Start by doing a Google news search for whatever you want to pitch to get a feel of what existing conversations are happening.
+Then figure out the key voices in that conversation and put them at the top of your pitch list.
 This may sound extensive, but it will pay off.
-You would like them to learn more about you, right?

 Target Multiple Outlets of Varying Size

 Make a list of the publications you would like to be featured in.
 Do you solve a unique need or cater to a specific niche?
 There are hundreds of blogs and forums specific to almost every topic you can imagine, in addition to the "top tier" outlets we're all familiar with.
 Don't discount the little guys, often the more specific the subject matter, the more sales a press mention drives.
 Treat each pitch equally and you'll certainly be rewarded.

 Now that you've done your homework, send a personal email to the writers you want the attention of.
 Did you love the last piece they wrote on 3D printing?
 Great, let them know.
 You can usually find a reporter's contact on the publication's website.
 Twitter is also an invaluable resource; don't be afraid to check out their social media profiles and like and comment on their posts (if you genuinely like them).
 This way the writer might recognize your name when it pops up in their inbox.